A Unified Framework for Innovation-based Stochastic and Deterministic Event Triggers: Event-based Estimation

 the innovation term and the measurement noise covariance are altered. \noeqref{eq:KF_up_est} \noeqref{eq:triggerVariable} \noeqref{eq:KF_up_cov} \noeqref{eq:KF_up_gain} For \(\gamma_k = 1\), in a transmission instant, \(\triggerconst[k]\) and \(\triggermat\) vanish and the above equations reduce to those of the standard \ac{KF}.
 If no event is triggered and hence \(\gamma_k = 0\), \(\triggerconst[k]\) is considered as an implicit measurement.
 The estimator yields the optimal estimation result under the provided information if \(\beta=2\).

 However, for other choices of \(\beta\), \ac{SEBKF} will generally not be optimal and might even lead to inconsistent estimation results, where the estimated error covariance is lower than the actual covariance of the error.
-To find consistent estimators for Gaussian weighting functions with \(\beta>2\), one could try to bound the error \(\rv{\nu}_k\) with the help of a Gaussian distribution and use the estimator~\eqref{eq:KF_pred} --~\eqref{eq:KF_update}.
-Unfortunately, this is not possible, because the noise process \(\{\rvec{\nu}_{k}\}_{k\in K}\,, K=k_e,\dots,k_{e+1}\) is generally correlated in time in inter-event sequences.
+To find consistent estimators for generalized Gaussian weighting functions with \(\beta>2\), one could try to bound the error \(\rv{\nu}_k\) with the help of a Gaussian distribution and use the estimator~\eqref{eq:KF_pred} --~\eqref{eq:KF_update}.
+Unfortunately, this is not possible, because the noise process \(\{\rvec{\nu}_{k}\}_{k\in K}\,, K=k_e,\dots,k_{e+1}\) is generally correlated in time in inter-event sequences since \(\triggerconst[k]\) depends on former time steps.
 Hence, the problem aggravates for long inter-event sequences, i.\,e., large values in \(\triggermat\).